yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/codespaces.md

 If you don't have any codespace-specific files in the source repo, clicking `Create codespace` initializes a default [development environment](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/codespaces-linux) provisioned with a `codespaces-linux` container.
 This is a universal image with prebuilt language-specific libraries and commonly used utilities; you'll need to customize it to install YugabyteDB.
 If the default conventions are not enough, you can provide our own configuration.

 To initialize the codespace environment, open the source code in a local Visual Studio Code editor.
-Install the following extensions,
+Install the following extensions:

 - Remote - Containers
 - GitHub Codespaces

 In the command palette, type `Remote-containers: Add` and select `Add Development Container Configuration files`.
 Type `Ubuntu` at the next prompt.

 ![initialize the remote containers](/images/develop/gitdev/codespace/find-container.png)

-This creates a `.devcontainer` folder and a JSON metadata file at the root of the source repo.
-The `devcontainer.json` file contains provisioning information for the development environment, with all the necessary tools and runtime stack.
+This creates a `.devcontainer` folder and a JSON metadata file at the root of the source repository.
+The `devcontainer.json` file contains provisioning information for the development environment, with the necessary tools and runtime stack.

 ### Customize the Codespace environment